 The situation where repeating captures of the same stones would be possible without a special rule is called a ko; ko fights can be one of the most exciting parts of the game.

 The victory rule: The player who occupies (controls or surrounds) the most points wins the game.

 When neither player wants to keep putting stones on the board, they will each pass.
 (Passing is always a legal move, although it is only good at the end of the game!)
-The player who controls more of the board wins.
+The player who controls most of the board wins.

 There are two ways to score, area scoring (also called Chinese rules) and territory scoring (also called Japanese rules).
 Both systems count territory, the number of unoccupied points surrounded by one player's stones, but they differ in how the stones are counted.
 In either case, each player gets a total score and whoever has the larger score wins the game.
 For the vast majority of positions, the two systems give the same difference of scores and give the same winner.

-- In area scoring, the score is territory plus the number stones the player has left on the board.
+- In area scoring, the score is territory plus the number of stones the player has left on the board.

 - In territory scoring, the score is territory minus the number of stones the opponent has captured.